Plast: Third Era: 1930-1944

 In Western Ukraine, Plast, though banned, continued to operate illegally and conspirationally under the auspices of the Plast Center.
 Plast activities continued to be undertaken, via the Commission of Educational Campsites, the "Ridna Shkola" and published in the journal Vohni.

 The Polish leadership pursued this activity and punished such activities with arrests and internment.
+These actions were opposed throught the creation of a secret Plast Centre in 1934.
+Underground Plast camps during that period were organized by the Ukrainian Hygienic Society and the specially "Commission of Educational Houses and Youth Travel".
+Publication in the press allowed members of the organization to preserve contact with school students.

-By 1939, World War II broke out and membership in Plast saw a resurgence in western Ukraine, although the occupying German forces again banned Plast, yet activity continued.
+In 1939, World War II broke out and membership in Plast saw a resurgence in western Ukraine.
+Although the occupying German forces again banned Plast, its activity continued.
 As in the previous war, many plastuny took up arms in various armies that traversed western and eastern Ukraine during the war.
+Many members of the Plast took part in the activities of the Carpathian Sich, which led to the closure of the organization by Hungarian authorities after the occupation of Carpatho-Ukraine.

 During the years under Communism and the Soviet Union, Scouting was banned in Ukraine, but the Plast organization continued to exist in exile around the world.

 Fourth Era: 1945–1950

 Ukrainian Scouting was hampered by World War II, but Plast managed to survive the war and began to flourish again in the displaced persons camps under the occupation of the Western Powers.
 The successful commemoration of the 35th Anniversary of the Movement in 1947 was the highlight of Plast activities at that time.
 Multiple groups of plastuny met at the Holovna Plastova Rada in Munich.

 Ukrainian Scouting became a member of the Displaced Persons Division of the Boy Scouts International Bureau.
 A delegation of over 40 Scouts and Scouters participated in the sixth World Scout Jamboree at Moisson in 1947 and a smaller group in the seventh World Jamboree at Bad Ischl in 1951.

 After the mass resettlement of Ukrainians between 1948 and 1950, Plast was reorganized and branches permanently established in a number of western countries with large Ukrainian communities, such as the United States, Canada, Australia, France, Austria, the United Kingdom, Germany and Argentina, where it continues to flourish and expand.